 Is Wild Camping allowed on Isle of Skye?

 Yes, and there are several cracking spots we found as we toured, which we want to return to.
 Just remember these things:

 - Skye gets VERY BUSY during summer and you will probably have people around you until nightfall, sometimes even later if they are photographing the evening sky.

-- Many of the sites are more suitable for campervans, instead of motorhomes (especially if they're pulling a trailer like us!!)
+- Many of the sites are more suitable for campervans, instead of motorhomes (especially if you're pulling a trailer like we do!!)
 Turning around can be difficult and it may be a sloping parking area.
 Do your research carefully and read the reviews of people who have gone before.

 A lot of this depends on how long you have!
 On our 10-day tour of Scotland, we spent 2 days in Skye.
 We were going to stay for 3, but the rain was so heavy we ran away up to John o'Groats!

 Still, we did a lot in the two days we were there, so a long weekend is definitely doable.
 You can do a lot in one day if you don't want to hike, and you can spend a week there if you enjoy the great outdoors- there are so many incredible places to explore (and photograph!)

 The Isle of Skye driving route Itinerary for Two Day Road Trip